gabrieli/swarm-coding/docs/testing/README.md

-# Pulse Testing Documentation
+# Project Testing Documentation

-Welcome to the Pulse testing documentation.
-This guide provides comprehensive information about testing practices, conventions, and guidelines for the Pulse multi-platform project.
+Welcome to the project testing documentation.
+This guide provides comprehensive information about testing practices, conventions, and guidelines for your multi-platform project.

 ## Overview

-The Pulse project uses a multi-platform architecture with Kotlin Multiplatform Mobile (KMM) for shared code and platform-specific implementations for iOS and Android.
+Your project uses a multi-platform architecture with Kotlin Multiplatform Mobile (KMM) for shared code and platform-specific implementations for iOS and Android.
 Our testing strategy reflects this architecture with:

 - **Shared Tests**: Common business logic tests that run on all platforms
 - **Platform-Specific Tests**: iOS and Android specific implementations